 How To Apply

-- Complete the application form.
+- Complete the application form by clicking on the button above (You can also submit a fillable pdf).
 The application deadline for 2018 is April 20.

 - Financial aid offices of South Dakota universities and vocational schools receive application forms in December.

 - Email SDRA to request a hard copy of the application.

 To be eligible, applicant must be enrolled in or planning to enroll in a retail-related course of study at a technical school, college or university, or other trade school in the fall of the application year.
 Enrollment in an online program is acceptable if applicant meets other eligibility requirements.
 Internships do not qualify.

 Examples of areas of study considered to be retail-related may include (but are not be limited to): Accounting, Agribusiness (this would be retail agribusiness, not operation of a farm or ranch), Apparel Merchandising, Auto Mechanics, Automotive Technology, Business Administration, Business Management, Collision Repair, Computer Science, Commercial Baking, Culinary Arts, Diesel Mechanics, Electrical Maintenance, Gemology, Heating/Ventilation, Hotel/Restaurant Management, Landscape Design, Pharmacy, Photography, Printing Industries, Refrigeration, Sales/Marketing Management, and Tourism Industry Management.
 (Note: this list is not all-inclusive).

 Applicants must meet one of these requirements: